 FAQ: "Part of the directions says distilled water and other steps say DI water…which should be used?"

-When you measure the color of transparent liquids, it is a typical practice to standardize in transmission on the cell filled with a clear, colorless solvent to negate the effects of the cell and solvent from the measurement.
-This top-of-scale procedure, also called "standardization on a blank", sets the cell and solvent to 100% transmission, leaving just the color of the transparent liquid sample as the measurement.
+When you measure the color of transparent liquids, it is a typical practice to standardize in transmittance on the cell filled with a clear, colorless solvent to negate the effects of the cell and solvent from the measurement.
+This top-of-scale procedure, also called "standardization on a blank", sets the cell and solvent to 100% transmittance, leaving just the color of the transparent liquid sample as the measurement.

 For this test, any reagent grade water that serves as a colorless, aqueous solvent will do - distilled water, deionized water, HLPC water - all will work.
 Just don't use tap water.

 A good PQ (Performance Qualification) step after standardization to verify that you are set up correctly is to read back the cell + solvent as a standard or sample.
-It should always read L* = 100, a* = 0, b* = 0, Y Transmission = 100, Yellowness Index = 0.
+It should always read L* = 100, a* = 0, b* = 0, Y Transmittance = 100, Yellowness Index = 0.